Honeywell HCM-350 Review

 The Honeywell HCM-350 earned a decent score in our humidifying testing, putting it squarely in the middle of the test lineup.
 It brought our 150 square foot testing room to 45% humidity in just 34 minutes, almost twice as fast as some other models.
 It also reached a maximum humidity of 58.9%.

 This machine doesn't have a self-regulating humidistat, but it has the advantage of being evaporative rather than sonic.
 It essentially uses a fan to blow air over a wet sponge.
 Water will naturally stop evaporating from the sponge once the humidity gets too high, so you don't have to worry about over humidification.
 However, you need to replace that wet sponge 'filter' every six months to maintain optimum performance and cleanliness.

 Ease of Cleaning

-The Honeywell HCM-350 didn't get a higher user friendliness score because of a few oddities related to its evaporative humidifying method.
-First off it makes more noise than any of the other models we tested.
-It's not loud and just sounds like a small fan, but if you're looking for something quiet this isn't the machine for you.
-We also found that it made a weird clicking noise when set on its highest setting, which was a bit annoying.
+The Honeywell HCM-350 didn't get a higher user-friendliness score because of a few oddities related to its evaporative humidifying method.
+First off, it makes more noise than any other models in our humidifiers review.
+It's not loud and just sounds like a small fan, but if you're looking for something quiet, this isn't the machine for you.
+We also found that it made a weird clicking noise when set on its highest setting, which was annoying.

-The Honeywell HCM-350 is a good humidifier that can handle medium to large sized bedrooms, and has the advantage of evaporative humidifying that naturally adjusts based on the humidity of the room.
+The Honeywell HCM-350 is a good humidifier that can handle medium to large-sized bedrooms and has the advantage of evaporative humidifying that naturally adjusts based on the room's humidity.
 However, that evaporative style also requires replacement filters, making this model cost more than average in the long term.